 Once upon a time, I was very opinionated about the meaning of art.
-Okay, I used to be opinionated about a lot of things and very passionately opinionated about a select few—like art.
+Okay, I used to be opinionated about a lot of things and passionately opinionated about a select few—like art.
 Passionately opinionated being the diplomatically polite way to put it.
 I was young, didn’t know any better.
 These things happen.

 Meaning of art isn’t even the right word for it.
 Definition of art would be better, but I didn’t know any . . . better—used that word already.